- Glass Jar With Lid, Fermentation Crock, Or Canning Jar (Don’t Use Plastic Or Metal)

-Optional: Additional flavorings like ginger, turmeric, lemongrass, rosemary, peppers, allspice, coriander, cardamom or orange peel make for a lively and highly medicinal kvass.
+- Optional: Additional flavorings like ginger, turmeric, lemongrass, rosemary, peppers, allspice, coriander, cardamom, or orange peel make for lively and highly medicinal kvass.
 Experiment to your own liking.

-To make your own whey, strain fresh live plain yogurt through a cheese cloth capturing the liquid whey, or use a Greek yogurt maker to access the whey from the yogurt.
+- Whey Starter: Strain fresh live plain yogurt through a cheesecloth capturing the liquid whey, or use a Greek yogurt maker to access the whey from the yogurt.
 Use about 1/4 cup of whey per quart of kvass.
 Whey does have a slight effect on the flavor.

-Mix the kefir starter in about a cup of luke warm or room temperature water.
-When the starter crystals are thoroughly blended with the water, add it to the kvass water mixture.
+- Kefir Starter: Mix the kefir starter in about a cup of lukewarm or room temperature water.
+When the starter crystals are thoroughly blended with the water, add them to the kvass water mixture.
 Kefir starter is flavor neutral.

-Once decanted, leave the beets and flavorings in the jar and make another batch by filling the the jar with water, salt and about 1/2 cup of the batch you just decanted.
+- Once decanted, leave the beets and flavorings in the jar and make another batch by filling the jar with water, salt, and about 1/2 cup of the batch you just decanted.
 This will serve as your fermenting agent this time around.
 I have found that my second batch is always weaker, but always good!